xuxu0804/XandraXu_xuxu0804/README.md

 #### I also took inspiration from animated patterns and mandala shapes.
 The example of the GIF and circular animations helped influence the design and pace of my animations.
 ![An image of MandalaVJLoop](readmeImages/MandalaVJLoopByNguluidu.gif)

+## __Technical of Animation Code__
+#### In my code, the added animation brings rotation, scaling, and an "explosion" effect to the circles, making the overall visual more dynamic.
+Below is the technical explanation of the animation components in the code.
+#### __Rotation and Scaling of Circles:__
+#### 1. Each circle class has a `display()` method that defines its visual properties.
+In `DotCircle`, unique rotation and scaling animations are applied.
+#### 2. Each `DotCircle` instance achieves rotation through the `rotationAngle` and scaling via the `scaleFactor`.
+The `scaleDirection` in the code controls the scaling direction, ensuring the circles reverse their scale when they reach the maximum or minimum size, making the circles appear to "breathe" as they expand and shrink.
+#### 3. The scaling reverses each time by multiplying `scaleDirection` by -1.2, causing the scaling speed to accelerate with each iteration.
+This creates a final explosive visual effect.
+#### __PinkArc Animation:__
+#### 1. A fill color is added to the arc to create a semi-circular effect.
+#### 2. A time-based rotation animation is generated, where `timeOffset` and `angleOffset` control the speed and direction of the arc's rotation, causing the arc to gradually rotate over time.
+#### Each class uses push() and pop() to isolate transformations, allowing each circle to rotate and scale independently without affecting other elements on the canvas.

+#### For this animation, I relied on standard p5.js functions, but I adapted some techniques from external examples:
+#### The rotation and scaling techniques were refined based on p5.js animation tutorials I reviewed to better understand time-based transformations.
+The application of `scaleDirection` is based on the detailed definition of scale values in the video: [https://www.youtube.com/watch?v=pkHZTWOoTLM](https://www.youtube.com/watch?v=pkHZTWOoTLM).